About

 To a small degree, zoosporangia germinate directly at temperatures above 20ºC (optimum 24 °C).
 Zoosporangia behave as single spores.
 They form germ tubes that penetrate into the plant tissue.
 In nature, direct germination seems of little importance.

-Zoosporangia germinate indirectly at temperatures of 12 to 16°C,each sporangium releasing from 10 to 20 swarm spores (zoospores).
+Zoosporangia germinate indirectly at temperatures of 12 to 16phytophthora-spores°C,each sporangium releasing from 10 to 20 swarm spores (zoospores).
 Activated by two flagellae, zoospores remain motile from a few minutes up to several hours.
 Under certain conditions they lose the flagellae, form a cell wall and subsequently a germ tube.

 On leaves and stems, germ-tubes may directly penetrate the plant epidermis (no stomata are required).
 On tubers, germtubes penetrate through lenticels or wounds.
 Since the fungus cannot survive for a prolonged period outside the host tissue zoosporangia or zoospores die, if no suitable host tissue is available.